taiki1frsh/simple-callback-via-ibc/README.md

 # CosmWasm IBC Example

-This is a simple IBC enabled CosmWasm smart contract with the callback function for IBC transactions.
+This is a simple IBC enabled CosmWasm smart contract with the feature of callback of ibc-send message on the ibc-ack method.
 It expects to be deployed on two chains and, when prompted, will send messages to its counterpart.
-It then counts the number of times messages have been received on both sides and also, when the source chain gets the ack-packet, some callback function (msgs) is executed on that chain if the `callback` value is set `true` in the send-packet.
+It then counts the number of times messages have been received on both sides and also, when the source chain gets the ack-packet, some callback function (msgs) is executed on that chain if the `callback` value in the `SendPacket` is set `true`.
 The reason why this callback msg execution is valid is simply because ack process is the same as send process.
 In the process to produce ack-packet and passing back that packet to the source chain, there doesn't occur any illegal state-modification as ibc intends so.
-Hence, I believe it's effective way to realize ibc-transaction callback mechanism.
+Hence, I believe it's effective way to realize ibc-send callback mechanism.

 At a high level, to use this contract: